Blosc/c-blosc2/plugins/filters/ndcell/README.md

 considers datasets multidimensionality and takes advantage of it instead of processing all data as serial.

-The main disadvantage of *NDCELL* is that only a few codecs are benefied by it and only for multidimensional datasets.
+The main disadvantage of *NDCELL* is that only a few codecs are benefited by it and only for multidimensional datasets.